 Its interior contains many interesting features, from its stucco marble walls to its musical monkeys and fine collections of porcelain and murals.
 Also of note are the nearby Chinese Kitchen and Dragon House, the Orangery with its Raphael Room containing copies of 47 works by the artist, and the Sicilian Garden with its Mediterranean plants and sculptures.

 10. The Church of Peace, Sanssouci Park

-At the east end of Sanssouci Park stands the Church of Peace, or Friedenskirche, built in 1844.
-Modeled on the Early Christian basilica of San Clemente in Rome, its greatest treasure is its apse mosaic dating from 1108 from the church of San Cipriano, Murano, purchased and installed here in 1834.
+At the east end of Sanssouci Park stands the Church of Peace, or Friedenskirche.
+Built in 1844, it was modeled on the Early Christian basilica of San Clemente in Rome.
+Its greatest treasure is its apse mosaic dating from 1108 from the church of San Cipriano, Murano, purchased and installed here in 1834.
 Also of importance is the Kaiser Friedrich Mausoleum, added between 1888 and 1890.

 Be sure to spend time wandering the park areas surrounding the church, too.
 Highlights include the aptly named Garden of Peace, a romantic-styled garden notable for its shrubbery and trees, as well as its Pool of Peace.
 On the avenue leading to the Grünes Gitter, the park's exit, are Villa Illaire, built in 1846, and the Villa Liegnitz dating from 1841, both built in the style of an Italian villa.